nhhoang-tony/Tic-tac-toe/README.md

 1. Clone the repo `git clone https://github.com/nhhoang-tony/tic-tac-toe.git`

-2. Ensure you have Node installed on your system
+2. Ensure you have Node installed on your system.
+If not, follow this guide to install `https://nodejs.org/en/download`

 3. Run `npm install` to install the project dependencies.